GautierDorval/ssa-e-a2-doctrine/README.md

 >
 > **https://interpretive-governance.org**
 >
-> This repository documents the doctrinal foundations (SSA-E + A2 + Dual Web + Q-Layer) that led to the creation of the Interpretive Governance standard.
+> This repository documents the doctrinal foundations (SSA-E + A2 + Dual Web + Q-Layer + SSA-E-R) that led to the creation of the Interpretive Governance standard.
 >
 > The content here is explanatory and conceptual.
 It does not supersede the manifest.

 # SSA-E + A2 + Dual Web doctrine

-This repository contains the neutral doctrinal formalization of the SSA-E + A2 + Dual Web framework.
+This repository contains the neutral doctrinal formalization of the SSA-E + A2 + Dual Web framework, extended by Q-Layer (response legitimacy) and SSA-E-R (restitution proportionality, RFC).

 ## What this is